 - Power and control – To counteract feeling lost or powerless, your teen may be trying to shoplift to feel in control.

-- Boredom & Excitement – to live life on the edge
+- Boredom and excitement – Your teen may be wanting to live life on the edge.

-- Shame & Low Self-Esteem – to create a reason to feel successful at something, even if it is a negative action like stealing
+- Shame and low self-esteem – If your child struggles with self-esteem, he or she may be stealing to create a reason to feel successful at something, even if that success occurs in a negative context like stealing.

 - Rebellion and initiation – Teens are constantly searching for their unique identities.
 Shoplifting may be his or her way to break into an “authentic” identity they want.

 When you discover your teen has shoplifted, there are often two responses that do not work well: letting it slide or over-reacting.
 Instead of these responses, take this opportunity to initiate a conversation.
 Remember to start the discussion when you are calm and are in a safe space with your child, like driving in the car.

 - Initiate conversation: If your child is shoplifting, use this opportunity to engage your child in a conversation.
 Rather than ignoring the behavior or overreacting to it with guilt and shame, genuinely connect to discover how your child is doing.
 We all like to learn about ourselves and uncover unrealized motivations; teens are no different.
 Addressing the behavior at this deeper level limits the wrestling match of deception and investigation.
 Ask questions, and seek to listen first.

 - Discuss the law: If your child has been caught shoplifting, you may want to hire a lawyer, but ensure that your child understands they are not off the hook.
 Explain that they are fully responsible for breaking the law and must accept the consequences.

 - Return the items: If you have caught your teen yourself, call the store’s loss-prevention department before returning the items.
 Your child should return the items to the store if they have not done so already, and write a letter of apology to the manager.